Interoperability Principle

 Use the principle by asking questions

-You can use the principle of interoperability effectively by asking questions and putting the answers to these questions in a table, document, or visualization.
+You can use the principle of Interoperability effectively by asking questions and putting the answers to these questions in a table, document, or visualization.

-The principle teaches us that the benefits of interoperability are to increase productivity and quality of data and services.
+The principle teaches us that the benefits of Interoperability are to increase productivity and quality of data and services.

 This is partly because you do fewer things manually, are more standardized, and have fewer checking and improving actions concerning the data.